ufal/linpipe/doc/dev/kbelik/log.md

 # Log of KBELik Progress

+### May 18, 2023
+- Discussion of json compression and optimizing the search in persistent map.
+    - for now the search is fast enough but we should find better constants for it.

+- [ ] MVP with external json compression

+- [ ] implement custom json compression (stretch goal)

+- [ ] Calculate number of keys and their types in wikidata claims.

 ### May 4, 2023
 - Reviewing of source files of both maps and all `map_values` and discussion of their further improvements.